celery/ceps/draft/celery-5-high-level-architecture.rst

   Celery will detect that the `JOURNAL_STREAM`_ environment variable is set when the process starts and use it's value to transmit structured data into `journald`_.

+Whenever Celery fails to log a message for any reason it publishes a command to the worker's :ref:`draft/celery-5-high-level-architecture:Inbox Queue` in order to log the message again.
+As usual messages which fail to be published are stored in the :ref:`draft/celery-5-high-level-architecture:messages backlog`.

 Worker
 ------